 The cruiser bikes are the ones which most people use for the long-distance commute ranging from 200 km to 500 km or so in a day.
 So, depending upon the traveling distance, the manufacturers offer different engine capacities for cruisers.
 Thus, some of the entry-level cruisers are those with engine capacities of sub-200cc and power output upto 20 bhp.
 However, the mid-level cruiser motorcycles offer engine sizes between 200-600cc which offer more power.
 Some high-end cruisers offer even higher engine capacity upto 1200cc.
 These luxury cruisers deliver a power output upto 80 bhp.

 Often, the cruiser bikes have an attractive shape, complex design, and multi-level manufacturing process.
-So, technically, they are expensive to manufacture than the regular commuter bikes.
+So, technically, they are expensive to manufacture than regular commuter bikes.
 The cruiser bikes have more comfort but low mileage and high maintenance cost.
 Primarily, their focus is on the ride comfort and handling.

 Performance of Cruiser Bikes:

-Some of these cruiser bikes have a curb weight upto 150kg.
+Some of these cruiser bikes have a curb weight of upto 150kg.
 The mid-range cruisers deliver an average of only upto 20-30 Km/L. They also have numerous expensive spare parts.
 Hence, they could have many issues to deal with if they break down.

 Generally, the premium cruiser bikes have higher power & torque, trendy colors, and attractive design/style.
 The cruiser bikes are comfortable to ride a moderate distance.
-Hence, the cruiser bikes are more popular in the developed countries such as the USA, Canada, and Australia.
-However, they are not much popular in the developing countries mainly because of the cost factor.
-Some of the premium cruiser bike manufacturers include the Harley Davidson, Indian, BMW, Honda, Yamaha, and Triumph.
+Hence, cruiser bikes are more popular in the developed countries such as the USA, Canada, and Australia.
+However, they are not much popular in developing countries mainly because of the cost factor.
+Some of the premium cruiser bike manufacturers include Harley Davidson, Indian, BMW, Honda, Yamaha, and Triumph.

 However, the cruiser bikes are not ideal for urban/city commuting because of their size.
 At times, it becomes difficult to maneuver these bikes in the dense traffic.
-The cruisers are best ridden on the straight roads with smooth tarmac.
+The cruisers are best ridden on straight roads with smooth tarmac.
 They deliver the best performance while cruising at a steady speed of 90-100 Km/h.

-With limited cornering ability, cruisers may not be easy or fun to ride on the winding roads.
-Hence, most riders prefer to use them on the straight, smooth roads & highways for inter-city commute.
+With the limited cornering ability, cruisers may not be easy or fun to ride on the winding roads.
+Hence, most riders prefer to use them on straight, smooth roads & highways for inter-city commute.